 - Support ELLs’ participation in mathematical discussion as they learn English.

-Ji Yeong I is an assistant professor in the School of Education at Iowa State University with expertise in mathematics education and ELLs/multicultural students.
+Ji Yeong I is an associate professor in the School of Education at Iowa State University with expertise in mathematics education and ELLs/multicultural students.
 She has been working with K-12 teachers and provide various professional development sessions with regard to teaching mathematics to/for ELLs.
 Her recent research has been published in:

 - ZDM – The International Journal on Mathematics Education on Language and Communication